Find Affordable College Courses

 The average amount in student loans that writing majors at Pitt take out is $25,895.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $398.

-You’ll join some of the best and brightest minds around you if you attend West Chester University of Pennsylvania.
-The school came in at #5 on this year’s Best Writing Studies Schools in Pennsylvania list.
+You’ll be in good company if you decide to attend West Chester University of Pennsylvania.
+It ranked #5 on our 2023 Best Writing Studies Schools in Pennsylvania list.
 WCUPA is a large public school located in the suburb of West Chester.

 Read full report on Writing Studies at West Chester University of Pennsylvania

-With a ranking of #6, University of Pittsburgh - Greensburg did quite well on this year’s best schools for writing studies students.
-Located in the large suburb of Greensburg, Pitt Greensburg is a public college with a small student population.
+University of Pittsburgh - Greensburg did quite well in this year’s ranking of the best schools for writing studies students.
+It came in at #6 on the list.
+Located in the suburb of Greensburg, Pitt Greensburg is a public school with a small student population.

 On average, writing graduates from Pitt Greensburg take out $26,453 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $398.